musicastudio/FM8.plus/README.md

 3. **Tempo Override.** Unshackle the arp from the DAW tempo: Off, 0.25x, 0.5x, 2x, 4x of host tempo, or Custom (frees FM8's own arp Tempo control).
 VST2 scales the host time FM8 reads; VST3 scales the process context.
 4. **Increase Gain.** Push the output beyond the normal level: Off, +1 dB up to +10 dB, applied post-fader on the plugin output.

-The wordmark reads **FM8+**: FM8's own logo shifted left with a matching "+" beside it, drawn on a transparent overlay that shimmers on hover and opens the menu when clicked (one submenu per feature above).
+**To access these features, click the `+` next to FM8 to open the menu.**

 Per-instance settings (morph CC, arp mode, tempo, gain) travel with the DAW project via the plugin state; global defaults live in `%APPDATA%\FM8.plus\FM8.plus.ini`.

 ## Install

 Download the latest installer from the [Releases page](https://github.com/musicastudio/FM8.plus/releases/latest) and run it.
-It needs administrator rights, since FM8 lives under Program Files, and it patches only the 2022-12-23 FM8 build: each stock module is renamed to `FM8.plus.core`, the proxy is dropped in its place, and `version.dll` is sideloaded next to `FM8.exe`.
+It needs administrator rights, since FM8 lives under Program Files, and it patches only the final v1.4.6 release: each stock module is renamed to `FM8.plus.core`, the proxy is dropped in its place, and `version.dll` is sideloaded next to `FM8.exe`.
 Rescan plugins in your DAW afterwards.
 Uninstalling from Add/Remove Programs restores stock FM8.

 Prefer scripts, or building it yourself?
 From an elevated PowerShell run `powershell -ExecutionPolicy Bypass -File installer\install.ps1`, and `installer\uninstall.ps1` reverses everything.